Other ADB Members

 |03B - Forbearance||

-(i) No amount/estimate: The banking sector has responded by giving an automatic 6-month payment holiday (interest and amortization) for all business loans of less than EUR2.5 million; (ii) No amount/estimate: 7-8 April 2020, Ban on forced home sales of homeowners who are temporarily unable to meet their mortgage obligations due to the corona crisis until 1 July 2020 and automatic extension of temporary rent contracts until the end of June; (iii) No amount/estimate: 17 June 2020, Proposed the temporary deferral of debt payments by four months.
+(i) No amount/estimate: The banking sector has responded by giving an automatic 6-month payment holiday (interest and amortization) for all business loans of less than EUR2.5 million; (ii) No amount/estimate: 7-8 April 2020, Ban on forced home sales of homeowners who are temporarily unable to meet their mortgage obligations due to the corona crisis until 1 July 2020 and automatic extension of temporary rent contracts until the end of June; (iii) No amount/estimate: 17 June 2020, Proposed the temporary deferral of debt payments by four months; (iv) No amount/estimate: 11 February 2021, The Lower House passed an amendment imposing a temporary moratorium on debts of parents who ran into problems with the childcare allowance.

 |04 - Equity support info_outline|

 (i) EUR2 billion for compensation of self-employed and independent entrepreneurs without staff; (ii) 8 April 2020, EUR175 million for Childcare Compensation for parents who continue paying for childcare during the lockdown; (iii) No amount/estimate: 30 March 2020, self-employed (without employees) hit by the corona crisis are to receive monthly EUR1,050 over the next three months, irrespective of their savings.
-For married couples or couples with children, a maximum of EUR1,500 a month will apply; (iv) 20 May 2020, Increased subsidies for citizens to make their homes more environmentally sustainable (the “SEEH scheme"), (v) 20 May 2020, EUR50 million in housing incentives for prospective homeowners belonging to vulnerable groups; (vi) 2 September 2020, EUR8.5 million as compensation for parents who fall outside the emergency childcare scheme.
+For married couples or couples with children, a maximum of EUR1,500 a month will apply; (iv) 20 May 2020, Increased subsidies for citizens to make their homes more environmentally sustainable (the “SEEH scheme"), (v) 20 May 2020, EUR50 million in housing incentives for prospective homeowners belonging to vulnerable groups; (vi) 2 September 2020, EUR8.5 million as compensation for parents who fall outside the emergency childcare scheme; (vii) 21 January 2021, EUR135 million in grants to students whose studies are delayed due to coronavirus measures and who graduate between February 2021 and the end of August 2021.
+This scheme will be effective up to and including August 2021; (viii) 12 March 2021, EUR260 million to help households with financial problems in paying for their fixed (housing) costs. [update]

 (i) 17 April 2020, EUR300 million grants for the culture sector, including museums and theatres; (ii) 1 May 2020, EUR110 million to support sports clubs; (iii) 20 May 2020, EUR50 million in construction projects; (iv) 20 May 2020, EUR20 million available for municipalities in the form of “flex pools” (civil servants with technical knowledge about planning and licensing; (v) 28 August 2020, EUR777 million to compensate municipalities, provinces, and water boards for lost income; (vi) 8 December 2020, The cabinet is making EUR58.5 million available to municipalities to offer young people and young adults more prospects during the pandemic.
-With this Youth Package, municipalities can offer young people more opportunities for activities and meetings, within the applicable restrictions. [update]
+With this Youth Package, municipalities can offer young people more opportunities for activities and meetings, within the applicable restrictions; 21 January 2021: (vii) EUR300 million earmarked for a guarantee fund for events.
+This will enable event organisers to start planning and organising festivals, once it is responsible to do so; (viii) EUR240 million from the government to support amateur sports.
+This money will fund the Amateur Sport Organisation Grant Scheme, the Sports Facility Lessors Grant Scheme, and the Special-Purpose Grant for Ice Rinks and Swimming Pools; (ix) 12 February 2021, EUR200 million for a social support package aimed at social and mental well-being and lifestyle.
+The package focuses specifically on young people and vulnerable groups such as people with a disability or psychological problems and lonely elderly people.
+Attention is also paid to the mental vitality of the working Netherlands and entrepreneurs affected by corona measures.

-(i) 20 May 2020, EUR500 million allocated to education spending, going to (a) students to mitigate the consequences of the coronavirus epidemic, and (b) primary, secondary, and vocational education to make up for educational gaps caused by the coronavirus; (ii) 28 August 2020, EUR11 billion in additional expenditures from extending the following initiatives through to 2021: (a) NOW scheme, an allowance for wage costs; (b) Tozo, income support for the self-employed; (c) TVL, fixed cost allowances for SMEs, and (d) tax deferment measures.
+(i) 20 May 2020, EUR500 million allocated to education spending, going to (a) students to mitigate the consequences of the coronavirus epidemic, and (b) primary, secondary, and vocational education to make up for educational gaps caused by the coronavirus; (ii) 28 August 2020, EUR11 billion in additional expenditures from extending the following initiatives through to 2021: (a) NOW scheme, an allowance for wage costs; (b) Tozo, income support for the self-employed; (c) TVL, fixed cost allowances for SMEs, and (d) tax deferment measures; (iii) 21 January 2021, EUR900 million from the implementation of various tax relief measures such as: (a) extending the deferral period from 1 July to 1 October 2021, (b) waiving tax payments where a payment arrangement is insufficient, (c) eliminating taxes on work-from-home allowances, (d) extending the 0% VAT on face masks until 30 June 2021.

 |05C - No breakdown (health and income support)|